unitaryfund/unitary.fund/src/content/blog/adding_qibo.md

 year: 2024
 ---

 In the latest Mitiq release [v0.34.0](https://github.com/unitaryfund/mitiq/discussions/2194), support for [Qibo](https://qibo.science/) has been announced as a newly integrated frontend.
-This addition expands Mitiq's list of supported frontends, formerly consisting of Cirq, Qiskit, pyQuil, Bracket, and PennyLane, to now include Qibo.
+This addition expands Mitiq's list of supported frontends, formerly consisting of Cirq, Qiskit, pyQuil, Braket, and PennyLane, to now include Qibo.

 ## Qibo, the newest frontend supported by Mitiq
 Qibo is an end-to-end open source platform for quantum simulation, self-hosted quantum hardware control, calibration and characterization.